Meet SEU

-Through the vision of Saint Elizabeth Ann Seton, Saint Vincent de Paul, Saint Louise de Marillac and Mother Mary Xavier Mehegan, SEU continues to support students as they search for intellectual and personal growth in an engaged and supportive learning environment.
+Guided by the vision of Saint Elizabeth Ann Seton, Saint Vincent de Paul, Saint Louise de Marillac, and Mother Mary Xavier Mehegan, SEU has a proud and long-standing legacy of developing ethical leaders and fostering social responsibility.

 SEU is proud to offer a large variety of programs to meet the challenges of the 21st century.
 Students have the following options in selecting a program of study that best meets their needs: